 There’s also a gorgeous spa where you can enjoy couple’s treatments, award-winning signature treatments, holistic therapies, and Ayurvedic treatments.

 From honeymooners to families, Six Senses Laamu welcomes everyone to their magical island paradise.

 Six Senses Laamu has a dedicated focus on environmental and social conservation, operating a range of fantastic initiatives.
-Their Marine Team conducts research to implement conservation programs in the area, and they also promote awareness of the marine environment through excursions and by educating guests on safe and ethical interactions with the wildlife, reefs and marine world.
-On land, the property is committed to reducing their environmental impact and work towards self-sufficiency and zero-waste through programs such as their organic on-site garden, innovative Earth Lab, desalinated water production and elimination of plastic water bottles.
+Their Marine Team conducts research to implement conservation programmes in the area, and they also promote awareness of the marine environment through excursions and by educating guests on safe and ethical interactions with the wildlife, reefs and marine world.
+On land, the property is committed to reducing its environmental impact and working towards self-sufficiency and zero-waste through programmes such as its organic on-site garden, innovative Earth Lab, desalinated water production, and elimination of plastic water bottles.

 In the community, Six Senses strives for a caring and cooperative partnership with the local island and atoll councils.
-They support communities by purchasing local products including cadjan coconut leaf roofing, coconut oil and fresh fish, and donating 0.5% of their total revenues and any guest donations to sustainable development projects in the community.
-They also deliver a Marine and Environmental Education Program to local schools, and run the ‘Eku Eky’ program where Six Senses Laamu and local atoll communities meet each quarter to discuss sustainable development and how the resort can assist the islands.
+They support communities by purchasing local products, including cadjan coconut leaf roofing, coconut oil and fresh fish, and donating 0.5% of their total revenues and any guest donations to sustainable development projects in the community.
+They also deliver a Marine and Environmental Education Programme to local schools and run the ‘Eku Eky’ programme, where Six Senses Laamu and local atoll communities meet each quarter to discuss sustainable development and how the resort can assist the islands.